Corvette goes mid-engine for first time to raise performance

 Corvette sales aren't huge.
 Through June, the company sold just under 10,000 of them.
 But industry analysts say the car helps the company's image, showing that it can build a sports car that performs with top European models.

-GM says the new version, with an optional ZR1 performance package, will go from zero to 60 mph (96.6 kilometers per hour) in under three seconds, the fastest Corvette ever and about a full second quicker than the outgoing Vette.
+GM says the new version, with an optional ZR1 performance package, will go from zero to 60 mph (96.6 kilometers per hour) in under three seconds, the fastest Corvette ever and about a full second quicker than all but one high-performance version of the outgoing Vette.

 The "cab forward" design with a short hood looks way different, but GM executives say they aren't worried that it will alienate Corvette purists who want the classic long hood and the big V8 in the front.